Sporting Equipment Restrictions

 - Anything more than 100 pounds must be shipped air cargo, the fish may not arrive with your flight

-- Label each container with your name, address and the contents
+- Label each container with your name, address, phone number, and the contents

 - Mark each container with shipping instructions – Keep frozen, keep cool, perishable, this side up, etc.